 Various modes of address were still being evaluated in the published app.
 Traces of oral histories were still well liked.
-Minnie’s Story was pre-recorded and scripted to drive the walker the next episode.
-Minnie’s ‘black steps’ episode often they could be seen, touched and stood on also raise issue whether some participants realised it was a scripted story:
+Minnie’s Story was pre-recorded and scripted to drive the walker towards the next episode.
+Minnie’s ‘black steps’ episode often resonated because they could be seen, touched and stood on, though it also raised the issue as to whether some participants realised it was a scripted story:

 ‘There is an extra power when you think that in this very spot these people stood and this was happening […] a bit uncanny […].
-You’ve also got that distance from it as well talking about the ICI and power station, all that stuff that’s not here anymore, so you’ve also got that slightly weird feeling of, my god, this was a really industrial landscape’
+You’ve also got that distance from it as well – talking about the ICI and power station, all that stuff that’s not here anymore, so you’ve also got that slightly weird feeling of, my god, this was a really industrial landscape.’

 The ‘most immediate link to the present’ was through the voice of factual interviews.
-Human on the immediate environment such as water pollution, dune erosion and climate change were described, more recent oral histories, such as with a younger fisherman, received a mixed response:
+Human effects on the immediate environment, such as water pollution, dune erosion and climate change, were described, and more recent oral histories, such as with a younger fisherman, received a mixed response:

-‘I liked those more contemporary things [...] could definitely have had more of those factual things in’
+‘I liked those more contemporary things [...] could definitely have had more of those factual things in.’

 ‘Contemporary heritage of the fisherman that couldn’t wait to go out and see his basking sharks.
-There was something really nice about that in the mix with the history that was very .. that resonated’
+There was something really nice about that in the mix with the history that was very .. that resonated.’

 ‘The woman talking about the dredging and the Surfers Against Sewage [SAS] they were fine but they were so different that it was jarring as well […] The other voices are sort of more intimate or something.
 They’re not talking at you, they’re just […] going inwards to give you the memory whereas the SAS guy he was just telling you some stuff.’

-In addition to the different voices within the app, Lucy introduced Hayle to the Walking Artists Network (2007-) group and the town’s contemporary themes (such as the A build controversy) before walking the app.
-Although another layer to their experience the preamble exposed the gap between the recent transformation of Hayle and the app content and initiated reflection on the difference between recorded and live voices.
+In addition to the different voices within the app, Lucy introduced Hayle to the Walking Artists Network (2007-) group and the town’s contemporary themes (such as the Asda build controversy) before walking the app.
+Although it added another layer to their experience, the preamble exposed participants to the gap between the recent transformation of Hayle and the app content and initiated reflection on the difference between recorded and live voices.

 ‘I was actually enamoured by being shown by a person who lives and breathes and knows the stories of Hayle.
-So I had this kind of dilemma all the way through about the lived experience and the live voice and the mediated voice’
+So I had this kind of dilemma all the way through about the lived experience and the live voice and the mediated voice.’

-‘[We experienced] your whole pre-narrative […]and then we’ve got these kind of sepia voices - where’s that voice going ‘oh they built that and that went wrong ‘ […] If you could find the voices that linked bits of it maybe that would bridge that gap from the sepia into the now’
+‘[We experienced] your whole pre-narrative […]and then we’ve got these kind of sepia voices - where’s that voice going ‘oh they built that and that went wrong ‘ […] If you could find the voices that linked bits of it maybe that would bridge that gap from the sepia into the now.’

-Hayle inhabitants’ activities mirrored those in the oral histories linked the past to the present for many participants:
+Hayle inhabitants’ daily activities passed by the walkers mirrored those in the oral histories and linked the past to the present for many participants:

-‘bathing and having fun and being with their families, that was all happening around me’
+‘. . . bathing and having fun and being with their families, that was all happening around me.’

 For participants looking for physical reference points to match the voices, Hayle locals became part of the app experience:

-‘I had this kind of overlapping of the voice in my head and the people I met on the way’
+‘I had this kind of overlapping of the voice in my head and the people I met on the way.’

-Engagement with Hayle’s residents involved conversation and other acknowledgements ‘I smiled at him because I thought he was the one telling me the story’ said a performer who passed an old man on the quay.
+Engagement with Hayle’s residents involved conversation and other acknowledgements.
+‘I smiled at him because I thought he was the one telling me the story,’ said a performer who passed an old man on the quay.